Dear Partners and Grantees,

 Is the Terra Foundation for American Art open?

 Yes, the Terra Foundation is open; however, health and safety of our staff and community is our top priority.
 Our staff at both our locations in Chicago and Paris have been working remotely since March 16, 2020.
-All events at the Paris Center have been canceled, and the Paris Center Library has been closed until further notice
+The Paris Center Library is currently open by appointment only (please contact firstname.lastname@example.org).

 How can I reach the Terra Foundation?